c-pazos/jig_measurements/README.md

 # jig and wedge equipment
-databases of measurements of alignment installation equipment. includes jigs, installation plates, photogrammetry plates, photogrammetry bars
+databases of measurements of alignment jigs